The ultimate West Canada Guide

 Paradise Lodge and Bungalow

-Paradise Lodge and Bungalows is the perfect place to stay during your stay in Banff National Park Canada.
-It is located very close to Lake Louise and Moraine Lake.
-You can even reach Lake Louise by foot, which is really good as you don’t have to look for a parking space.
-The cabins and suites are also fully equipped with a kitchen and an electric fire place.
+Paradise Lodge and Bungalows is the perfect place to stay during your visit to Banff National Park, Canada.
+Conveniently located just minutes from both Lake Louise and Moraine Lake, it offers the ideal base for exploring the area.
+You can even walk to Lake Louise, which is a huge plus, no need to worry about finding a parking spot!
+The charming cabins and suites are fully equipped with a kitchen and an electric fireplace, making it a comfortable and relaxing retreat after a long day of hiking or sightseeing.

-I would always return to this place to stay in.
+I would always return to this place to stay in, it truly felt like a home away from home.

 Camping Lake Louise

-I felt so bad that I cancelled the second night at the camping and booked a room in an hotel instead.
+I felt so bad after that first freezing night that I cancelled the second one and booked a hotel room instead, comfort over adventure this time!

-Beside the night, the campground was really nice because it is just a few meters from the Bow River.
-As soon as you get up, you can take a bath in the river.
-The whole campground is surrounded by electric fence to avoid bears and other wildlife from entering the campground.
+But to be fair, aside from the cold, the campground itself was actually really nice.
+It’s located just a few meters from the Bow River, so as soon as you wake up, you can go for a refreshing dip.
+The whole area is surrounded by an electric fence to keep bears and other wildlife out, which honestly made me feel a bit safer knowing I wasn’t totally alone out there!

 Driving time: Lake Louise to Athabasca Glacier: 1 hour 50 minutes